Isaiah 19:16-25

 If the Egyptians were the major threat to the south, the Assyrians were the worse threat to the north.
 The Assyrians were fierce warriors who controlled much of Mesopotamia in the eighth century, B.C.
 They eventually carried off the ten northern tribes of Israel in 721 B.C., and reduced the southern kingdom of Judah to a vassal state for several years after that.

-And warfare continues between these three countries even today.
+And warfare has occurred between these three countries in recent times.
 But this passage speaks of an entirely new day, when the Lord will make Himself known to both Egypt and Assyria.
 Isaiah even speaks of a highway between the future converted nations, that highway obviously being the nation of Israel as it so conveniently lies between the two.
 It could be that this prophecy experienced a partial fulfillment in the first few centuries, A.D., when Christians inhabited all three countries, the major locations being Alexandria, Jerusalem, and Antioch.
-But surely it awaits a greater fulfillment when “the earth shall be full of the knowledge of the Lord as the waters cover the sea,” and all three nations shall embrace the gospel (Isaiah 11:9).
+But surely it awaits a greater fulfillment when “the earth shall be full of the knowledge of the Lord as the waters cover the sea,” and all three nations embrace the gospel (Isaiah 11:9).